Chapter

 as units” (p.
 234).
 So then, we think and behave in a manner similar

-to our biology, but that shouldn’t surprise anyone.
+to our biology, but that is not surprising.
 The process of

 exon shuffling is partly summarized by West-Eberhard, p.317: